SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ### Communication protocol design

 The system implements a multi-tiered architecture that utilizes distinct communication protocols for external and internal interactions.
-The sequence diagram in Figure X illustrates the end-to-end communication flow, demonstrating how the Client, Logic Server, and Data Server interact to process a request.
+The sequence diagram below illustrates the end-to-end communication flow, demonstrating how the Client, Logic Server, and Data Server interact to process a request.

 ![Application Layer Sequence Diagram](Application-LayerSD.png){width=60%}